aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/document/grammar_checked/_index.md

 ## Document.grammar_checked property

-Returns **true** if the document has been checked for grammar.
+Returns ``True`` if the document has been checked for grammar.

-To recheck the grammar in the document, set this property to **false**.
+To recheck the grammar in the document, set this property to ``False``.